For Monroe County Youth Hockey Coaches & Volunteers

 • Complete the online age-specific module(s) for the age level of play you are coaching.
 (Cost is $10 per module) (The online modules are available from September 1 to December 31.)

 As you know, the USA Hockey SafeSport Program is designed to prevent abuse and maximize the safety of our participants in the off-ice environment.
 In the 2014-15 season, USA Hockey required that all coaches, all officials over 18, all other volunteers and employees that had regular, routine or frequent access to or supervision over youth participants, and at least one program administrator complete the SafeSport Training.
-This email is to let you know about the requirements for the 2015-16 season.

 As background, the SafeSport Training is part of the SafeSport Program and is intended to heighten awareness of those that are in supervisory positions over youth participants.
 We recognize that adding additional educational requirements increases the burden on our coaches and other volunteers, but as the primary and most direct leaders and supervisors of our youth teams, it is critical that they are trained in ways that can help prevent abuse within our programs.
 Additionally, providing a safe environment for your participants helps recruit and retain players, and enhances your program in the eyes of parents.